AchrafMR/Coffe-Website/README.md

 </p>

 ## Overview
 Welcome to Cafena, where the aroma of freshly brewed coffee meets the elegance of web design.
-This website is a showcase of our commitment to delivering an exceptional coffee experience, coupled with the seamless integration of HTML, CSS, and JavaScript.
+This website is a showcase of our commitment to delivering an exceptional coffee experience .

 ## Features
 - **Interactive Design:** Engage with a visually appealing and user-friendly interface that enhances your journey through the world of coffee.